mollenhauerm/ECG-heartbeat-classification/README.md

 ![png](img/output_14_0.png)

-### Fitting a Scikit-lean benchmark model
+### Fitting a simple Scikit-learn benchmark model

 For a first intuition, we fit a logistic regression with a one-versus-rest approach for multilabel classification.
 We use the standard Newton conjugate gradient solver and add class weights according to the number of samples in the data to the loss function.

-We regularize the loss with standard $L2$ penalty.
+We regularize the loss with standard L2 penalty.

 ```python
 from sklearn.linear_model import LogisticRegression